-Arqiva provides occasional use services to broadcasters requiring temporary connections, typically for news, sports, and special events, or needing ad hoc telecom or conferencing links
+Arqiva provides occasional use services to broadcasters requiring temporary connections, typically for news, sports, and special events

 Arqiva operates at the heart of the global broadcast and mobile communications industry.
 With a heritage dating back to the start of ITV in 1955, the company has played a leading role in the introduction of digital terrestrial television and radio in the U.K. Arqiva today provides much of the infrastructure behind television, radio, and wireless communications in the U.K. and has a growing presence in Ireland, mainland Europe, and the United States.
 Within Arqiva’s worldwide footprint are an award-winning infrastructure of 10 international teleports in cities including London, Washington D.C., Los Angeles, and Paris; more than 100 earth stations; and a global terrestrial fibre network.